Summer Yasmine Bishil Bio

 Early Life and Background

 Summer Yasmine Bishil was born in Pasadena, California, and is the youngest of three children.
-Her family moved to Saudi Arabia and later to Bahrain when she was a child, where she attended British and American schools before returning to the United States after the September 11 attacks.
+Her mother is of half-Mexican descent while her father is of Indian ancestry.
+When Bishil was three years old, in 1991, her family relocated to Saudi Arabia and subsequently to Bahrain, where she and her brother attended British and American schools during their time abroad.

 Path to Actress